 Make Plaintiffs’ Lawyers Work

 The final reason these cases are hard to settle at the outset is that the insurance companies want to make even the best malpractice lawyers work for their settlement.
-They want lawyers to know there are no quick and easy malpractice settlements and that they have to work and spend money on experts and everything else a medical negligence case requires to get a settlement.
+They want lawyers to know that there are no quick and easy malpractice settlements, and that they must work and spend money on experts and all the other elements required for a medical negligence case to obtain a settlement.

 Many malpractice lawyers in Maryland chalk this up to spite, a hatred of trial lawyers.
-While probably a factor in the calculus, that sentiment is overblown.
-The reality is that this paradigm is part of a more complex strategy these insurance companies have.
-Medical malpractice insurance companies thrive because victims and their lawyers do not bring viable claims.
+While it is likely a factor in the calculus, that sentiment is overblown.
+The reality is that this paradigm is part of a more comprehensive strategy employed by these insurance companies.
+Medical malpractice insurance companies thrive because victims and their lawyers often fail to bring viable claims.
 Most people with a winning malpractice case do not bring a claim because they do not want to or cannot find a lawyer to help them.

 If the ratio were reversed, it would spell ruin for these insurance companies.
-So if lawyers know they can send out a demand package in small malpractice cases and get reasonable settlements, it encourages lawyers to take those cases in the first place.
+So if lawyers are aware that they can send out a demand package in small malpractice cases and obtain reasonable settlements, it encourages them to take those cases in the first place.
 If everyone with a viable malpractice claim could find a lawyer to take their claim, these insurance companies would collapse.
-So the hardball, “you are going to have to file suit” tactic is part of a more long-term strategy for these insurers.
+So, the hardball tactic of “you are going to have to file suit” is part of a more long-term strategy for these insurers.

 Example Demand Letter

 The sample demand letter below is to a hospital.
 This is an entirely different animal than suing a doctor with malpractice insurance.
-Hospitals are willing to settle cases pre-suit if it is a case they think they will lose at trial and the lawyer bringing the claim has a history of bringing successful claims.
-Hospitals know that malpractice lawsuits come with the territory.
+Hospitals are willing to settle cases pre-suit if it is a case they believe they will lose at trial, and the lawyer bringing the claim has a history of successfully resolving claims.
+Hospitals are aware that malpractice lawsuits are a common consequence.
 But they do not want to lose at trial because it tarnishes their brand.
 So many hospitals are willing to settle cases pre-suit for good values if the liability case is solid.

 So sometimes, our malpractice lawyers skip making a demand.
-We will send more of a “let us know if you are interested before we file a malpractice lawsuit” letter.
-Few malpractice lawsuits will settle out-of-court before a lawsuit is filed.
+We will send a follow-up letter to the effect of, “Let us know if you are interested before we file a malpractice lawsuit.”
+Few malpractice lawsuits will settle out of court before a lawsuit is filed.
 But it is often worth the effort because you can save yourself – and, more importantly, your clients – time and effort with a pre-suit settlement.

 Sample Malpractice Settlement Demand